 Near Plains in Sumter County, Georgia — The American South (South Atlantic)

 William Decker Johnson, bishop of the A.M.E.
 Church, became the most prominent person in Archery.
 He came here with the purpose of establishing a school for black youth lacking the resources for an education.
 The Johnson Home Industrial College opened its doors in 1912 and offered technical classes aiding students to obtain jobs.
 This school offered male and female students primary, high school, collegiate, and vocational classes.
-Bishop Johnsonís efforts for the cause of education had many faithful supporters who helped the school to flourish.
-Bishop Johnson is buried in the St. Mark A.M.E.
-Church cemetery.
+Bishop Johnson’s efforts for the cause of education had many

 More about this marker.
 The marker was erected sometime in the 1990s, and probably disappeared in 2010 or 2011.

 Regarding Archery, Georgia.
 The Jimmy Carter Boyhood Farm, now part of the Jimmy Carter National Historic

 Also see . . .
 Link to a site with photo of marker.
 (Submitted on June 21, 2016, by Mark Hilton of Montgomery, Alabama.)

 Credits.
 This page was last revised on June 21, 2016.
 It was originally submitted on June 24, 2012, by David Seibert of Sandy Springs, Georgia.
 This page has been viewed 559 times since then and 22 times this year.
 Photos: 1, 2, 3. submitted on June 24, 2012, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.